isabella232/dynamic-media-classic.en-1/help/publishing-mixed-media-set.md

 1. (Optional) In the **[!UICONTROL Job Name]** field, type a name for the publish job.
 1. In **[!UICONTROL Advanced]** options, in the **[!UICONTROL Publish To]** drop-down list, select **[!UICONTROL Video Server]**.

-   See [Advanced publish options](publishing-files.md#advanced_publish_options) for additional options you can set.
+   See [Advanced publish options](publishing-files.md#advanced_publish_options) for more options you can set.

 1. Click **[!UICONTROL Submit Publish]**.
-1. Repeat steps 2- 4 above.
+1. Repeat steps 2-4 above.
 1. In **[!UICONTROL Advanced]**, in the **[!UICONTROL Publish To]** drop-down list, select **[!UICONTROL Image Server]**.

-   See [Advanced publish options](publishing-files.md#advanced_publish_options) for additional options you can set.
+   See [Advanced publish options](publishing-files.md#advanced_publish_options) for more options you can set.

 1. Click **[!UICONTROL Submit Publish]**.